AwesomeCronk/ACP/notes.md

 ## Repository file structure

 All files that end in `.acp` are processed as package files when searching a repository.
-The file name (minus the `.acp` at the end) must match the pakcage name it represents.
+The file name (minus the `.acp` at the end) should match the package name it represents.
+No two package files should use the same name, but if that occurs, the alphabetical first package file is used.
 Additional files may be present, such as `LICENSE` and `README.md`, but no file that should not be interpreted as a package file may have a name ending in `.acp`.

-## Command execution sequence
+## Command execution sequences

 ### install